Sebazzz/sebazzz.github.io/_posts/2022-02-10-how-to-install-octowrt-on-creality-wifi-box.md

 Hackaday has published [earlier a complete technical teardown](https://hackaday.com/2020/12/28/teardown-creality-wifi-box/) on the Creality Wifi Box, and it took not long for solutions like [OctoWRT](https://github.com/ihrapsa/OctoWrt) to appear.
 OctoWRT is what we will use.

+*Update 2024-01-06: Unfortunately this particular fork of OctoWrt is no longer maintained, however, @shivajiva101 on Github contacted me.
+You can use his fork: https://github.com/shivajiva101/OctoWrt*

 *Note:* Octoprint is a supported solution on a Raspberry Pi 3 and higher - however it is _not supported_ on low powered devices like the Creality Wifi Box.
 What does "supported" mean in this case?
 Well - if you have performance issues - or any issues that could relate to performance - then you can't ask the authors to do something about it.
 It is all about managing expectations.

 ### Preparing the SD card